Nate Warren Nate Warren

 Here’s how this works:

 • I’m still seeking donors who want their own copy of my beautiful and dangerous cocktail booklet.
-Anybody who donates in Dec.
-2024 gets the booklet and is in the prize pool.
+Anybody who donates through the end of Jan.
+2025 gets the booklet and is in the prize pool.

 • I have to limit the Mysterium prize to donors in the U.S. lower 48, as international postage rates are breathtaking.